 I am floating into 2018 with the abuse scar ripped open in the obscurity of the script.
 As I edit and pull the blogs together for the book, the venting of emotions appears a little too messy, embarrassing or potent to give voice to everyday life.
 But then my writing about my time with Paul is not conventional, and the exposer was always risky especially my endeavor to write in a frenzy of consciousness, with little or no idea of where it was going.
 I lay open to rejection, ridicule and, or angry retort.
 I was more in fear of the mentally painful and destructive fall out I suffered at the hands of Paul than how people would respond to my writing.
 When I confronted his deepest secret, (something I now believe I unconsciously did to free myself), Paul cut off all contact, insidiously representing me as unhinged, a casual date, a stalker and a liar.
 I was slowly being engulfed in flames by the igniting fire and brimstone, and my instinct for survival made me realize that unless he were crushed the blaze would never go out.

 My greatest wish for 2018 is that the completion of the book and it’s publication will plug the wound once and for all, will bring me to a different place in my life.
-But then as is the case with emotional abuse, otherwise known as psychological abuse or coercive abuse:
+But then I wonder will I ever be totally free from the pain:

 It was erratically painful,